open-feature/java-sdk-contrib/providers/flagd/README.md

 ### OpenTelemetry tracing (RPC only)

-flagd provider support OpenTelemetry traces for gRPC backed remote evaluations.
+flagd provider support OpenTelemetry traces for gRPC-backed remote evaluations.

 There are two ways you can configure OpenTelemetry for the provider,